USSA/AVAA Agenda

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the American Society of Anesthesiologists® and the Uniformed Services Society of Anesthesiologists, with the Association of Veterans Affairs Anesthesiologists.
 The American Society of Anesthesiologists is accredited by the ACCME to provide continuing medical education for physicians.

-The American Society of Anesthesiologists has approved this activity for 7.25 AMA PRA Category 1 Credits™.
+The American Society of Anesthesiologists designates this live activity for a maximum of 8 AMA PRA Category 1 Credits™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Statement of Need